KnIfER/PDFium-Android-Demo/README.md

 Yet this repo contains **three** build systems  :

 1. **bash-ndk.**
 Use : Activate the LibPdfiumSep library module.
 Then right click on the `jni` folder and select 'Open In Ternimal' in the android studio.
-Run `ndk-build` and done !
+Run `ndk-build` and (hopefully) done !
 Develop : To develop the pre-compiled libpdfium.so, prepare win10 ubuntu subsystem or a real linux system.  `make` third_party, core , and fpdf_sdk sequentially.

 2. **cmake.**